akshiterate/Subject-Roulette/README.md

 Returns a welcome message confirming that the Subject Roast API is running.

 ### `POST /api/roast`
-Generates a roast based on the provided subject.
+Generates a motivational line based on the provided subject.

 - **Request Body**:
   ```json